Guide

 Check if it's an existing client

-Estimate the coverage gap
+Review the coverage questions

 Prepare your outreach